yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-payment-ios.md

 ---
 Yuno's Headless iOS SDK lets you create payments and enroll payment methods simultaneously.
 Note that when using the Headless SDK, you will need to request and send via API all the mandatory fields the payment provider requires to generate payment in their API.

-> 📘 Recommended SDKs
+> 👍 Recommended SDKs
 >
-> We recommend using the [iOS Full SDK](full-checkout-ios) or the [iOS Lite SDK](enrollment-ios) for a smooth integration experience.
+> For a smooth integration experience, consider using the [iOS Full SDK](full-checkout-ios) or the [iOS Lite SDK](enrollment-ios).
 These options provide a complete solution with built-in forms and validation.

 Yuno's Headless SDK enables you to create payments in two different scenarios: